mborus/requirements-txt/readme.md

 Python Jupyterlab and friends "requirements.txt" for Windows 10
 -----------------------------------------------------------------

-This repo allows you to quickly setup a jupyter lab environment on Windows from a requirements.txt file with pip.
+This repo allows you to quickly setup a Jupyterlab with Geopandas environment on Windows from a requirements.txt file with pip.
+It also installs a bunch of other things, from pytest to FastAPI - mainly everything I need to have with me to setup a Python environment offline.

 👉 This repo is mostly meant for my own use, your milage may vary

 👉 Main reason why this exists: pip includes a download feature which allows convenient installations from a USB drive with no internet present

+👉 You think some library is missing?
+Cool!
+Please open an issue.

 Install Python